rocky-linux/documentation/docs/guides/custom-linux-kernel.md

     /boot/vmlinuz-<kernel-version>
     ```

     Here, `<kernel-version>` is the version number of the kernel.
-For the sample kernel we are using in this guide, the filename would be `vmlinuz-6.5.7-custom`.
+The filename for the example kernel we are using in this guide is  `vmlinuz-6.5.7-custom`.
 So here is the exact command for this example:

     ```bash
     sudo cp ~/build/kernel/arch/x86/boot/bzImage \